jstepien/skrot/benchmark/README.md

 Most of those maps are around 135B long.
 Standard compression tools, e.g. `gzip`, `bzip2` and `xz`, make them even longer.
-LZMA-based Skrót encoding achieves space savings of over 55%.
+LZMA-based Skrót encoding achieves space savings of nearly 60%.
 LZ4-based encoding achieves 40% savings and much shorter processing time.
 Following tables summarise length of samples before and after the encoding as well as their ratio and